nudgebg/egvinsulin/README.md

 # Babelbetes README
-`Babelbetes` is a project designated to standardized public clinical diabetes data to support researchers, companies and regulators around the world.
+`Babelbetes` is a project designated to standardized public clinical diabetes data to support researchers, companies, and regulators around the world.

 Babelbetes is not only a script that extracts data from clinical studies.
-We've deliverately build it in a **modular** way including full traceability on the conducted analysis as well as summary of findings and recommendations for researchers and investigators.
-Babelbetes provides
+We've deliberately build it in a **modular** way including full traceability on the conducted analysis as well as a summary of findings and recommendations for researchers and investigators.
+Babelbetes provides:

  **1. Analaysis scripts and and documentation**
- You can learn about the datasets and what chalanges came with it by consulting the dataset summaries.
+ You can learn about the datasets and what chalanges came with normalizing tem by consulting the dataset summaries.
 You might also consult and review the jupyter notebooks that document our analysis.

  **2. Python modules**
- You can use the python modules to extract standardized continuous glucose monitor(CGM) and insulin pump data from the supported study datasets.
+ You can use the python modules to extract standardized continuous glucose monitor (CGM) and insulin pump data from the supported study datasets.
 Reuse the helper and drawing functions to work with the data.
   - Extend the functionality of existing study classes or add new implementations of the StudyDataset base class to support additional study datasets.

- **3. Summary of learnings and recommendations** Review the [recommendations](./recommendations.md) to understand what challenges we were facing and how investigators can improve the data quality.
+ **3. Summary of learnings and recommendations** Review the [recommendations](./recommendations.md) to understand what challenges we faced and learn how investigators can improve the data quality.

 ## Supported Studies
 The goal is to work with as many clinical diabetes trial datasets as possible.
 At the moment, the following datasets from the diabetes [JAEB database](https://public.jaeb.org/datasets/diabetes) are supported.

-For each of these studies, we've spent numerous hours analyzing the data to ensure that the class correctly loads and extracts the data.
+For each of these studies, we've spent hundreds of hours analyzing the data to ensure that the class correctly loads and extracts the data.
 Please refer to the study analysis pages for a summary of the analysis and findings that went into each dataset.
 While we operated with great care, some asumptions had to be made and other details remain unknown which are also documented.

 |Our Analysis|JAEB|Retrieved Date|Folder Name *|Note|
 |-|-|-|-|-|